carzil/KeltOS/README.md

 And KeltOS will be built.

 # How can I run it?
-Currently, KeltOS supports only Cortex-M4 processor and lm3s811evb board and was not tested on real hardware.
-We use qemu to run it:
+Currently, KeltOS supports only Cortex-M4 processor and STM32F407 board and was not tested on real hardware.
+We use awesome QEMU fork called GNU ARM Eclipse QEMU to run it:
 ```
-qemu-system-arm -cpu cortex-m4 -M lm3s811evb -kernel kernel.bin -serial stdio -s -m 128kb
+/opt/gnuarmeclipse/qemu/bin/qemu-system-gnuarmeclipse -M STM32-E407 -cpu cortex-m4 -kernel kernel.elf --semihosting-config enable=on,target=native -d unimp,guest_errors
 ```
 Or simply:
 ```
 ./run.sh
 ```
 Also, if you want to debug it, run with `-s -S` flags.
 QEMU will listen at :1234 for gdb and will start the kernel after successful connection.